Hierarchy of timescales in a disordered spin-$1/2$ XX ladder: Relaxation timescales

 \section{Relaxation timescales}

 In this section, we introduce how we extract the relaxation timescales for our quantum many-body system, utilizing measures from different areas of physics.
-First, we use the spectral form factor to obtain the RMT time.
+First, we use the SFF to obtain the RMT time.
 Secondly, we compute diffusion constants to determine the corresponding timescales, referred to as the Thouless times.
 For each measure mentioned in this section, we describe the numerical methods and technical aspects.